LoricAndre/compose-rr/README.md

 ## Adding services

-Adding a service requires 3 things :
+Adding a service requires a few modifications :

 - Adding the service itself in the docker-compose file
 - Adding the port to the VPN service
 - Adding the service name to the list of services in the Makefile
+- Creating the corresponding `service.env` file (this is done automatically by `make .env` but if the `.env` file already exists this won't work)

 Configuration is then intended through env files, specifically `<service>.env`